chaofengqing/chao_lab/content/resources/guidelines/_index.md

   - Schedule a meeting/zoom call with Dr. Chao to fix a final day at the lab.
   - Email Dr. Chao with a one-month notice period before the agreed final day.

+## Contributors of this page
+Fengqing Chao, last updated on 2025 Nov 25th.

 <div align="right">Chao Lab</div>